parallel-rust-cpp/shortcut-comparison/docs/intro.md

 ### Borrowing references

-[Borrowing](https://doc.rust-lang.org/book/second-edition/ch04-02-references-and-borrowing.html) is a fundamental part of the memory safety system in Rust.
+[Borrowing](https://doc.rust-lang.org/book/second-edition/ch04-02-references-and-borrowing.html) semantics is a fundamental part of the memory safety system in Rust.
 When we pass `r` into `_step` in the previous code block example, we have to explicitly tell compiler that we are about to transfer a mutable reference `r` into the scope of `_step` from the scope of `step`.
 In Rust this is called a mutable borrow.
 Mutable borrows cannot be aliased, which means it is not possible to have more than one mutable reference to `r` within one scope at a time.